| Like many other railroaders, I received

 and Regional conventions throughout the years and plan

+to continue in the future.
 Gary has earned AP Certificates for